Select a permit or application type to find out more information or view the Frequently Asked Questions.

 How do I obtain copies of the staff reports or minutes from a Planning Commission or City Council Meeting?

-If you need copies of minutes or staff reports from a Planning Commission you can call the Department Secretary and make arrangements to pick up the document or have it mailed.
-If it is for a City Council Meeting you may request copies of the minutes or Staff Reports directly from the City Clerk.
+If you need copies of minutes or staff reports from a Planning Commission meeting, you can check the City’s website here (click here).
+If you need further assistance, you may call the Department Secretary (909-798-7555 option 2) and make arrangements to have it e-mailed or mailed.

 I am opposed to a project that is on a future Agenda for the Planning Commission and/or City Council, is there anything I can do?

 There are a number of ways to keep yourself informed and present your ideas to the decision-makers.
 A staff report is prepared for each agenda item, and is available from the agendas website (click here) a minimum of 72 hours prior to a regular public meeting.
 To present your ideas, you may submit written comments to the Planning Commission (sent via the Planning Division) and/or to the City Council (sent via the City Clerk’s Office) prior to the meeting.
 You may also attend the meeting in person, and present oral testimony on that agenda item at the public meeting.

 Can I purchase the City’s Zoning Map, General Plan Map, or other ordinances?